 Rob has been on the Real Estate Institute of WA (REIWA) council for 9 years and was the president of REIWA from 2006 to 2009.
 He is WA’s representative on the national board of the Real Estate Institute of Australia (REIA) was chair of the Finance Committee, up until Novermber 2012.

-He has 14 years experience in Auctioneering, including winning the REIWA Auctioneering Championships twice and representing WA in the Australasian Auctioneering Championships on 3 occasions.
+He has 14 years experience in Auctioneering, including winning the REIWA Auctioneering Championships twice and representing WA in the Australasian Auctioneering Championships on three occasions.
 He was chief judge for the Australasian Auctioneering Championships held in Perth in September 2013.

 Rob was first introduced to the SAS Resources Fund in 2005 to call auctions at charity breakfasts.

-Rob was appointed as a Trustee to the Board of Management on 24 July 2012.
+Rob was appointed as a Trustee to the Board on 24 July 2012.

 Commanding Officer - SAS Regiment

 The Commanding Officer, Special Air Service Regiment automatically becomes a Trustee of the SAS Resources Fund during his two year term at Campbell Barracks.

 Mr Andrew J Forrest